Create a checkout link

 The checkout links list. -

-Field Required What it does Donor email yes Pre-fills the donor's email on Stripe Checkout.
-Arriving from a donor's detail page pre-fills name and address too; otherwise type the email here.
+Field Required What it does Donor yes Search your existing donors by name or email and pick one, or click Create a new donor to add them inline (same fields as Add a donor).
+The donor must have an email on file — Together fills the donation page from their record.
+Arriving from a donor's detail page pre-selects that donor.
 Amount yes The exact donation amount in AUD.
 Checkout links don't support donor-chosen amounts; for that, use a donation form.
-Description no Shown above the line item on Stripe Checkout.
-Click Suggest under the field to drop in a default like $250 donation from Jane Smith; edit it, or leave the field empty to omit a description.Payment methods yes Card, BECS, PayTo.
-Defaults to whatever your selected Stripe Connect account has enabled. -
+Description no Shown as the heading on the donation page.
+Click Suggest under the field to drop in a default like $250 donation from Jane Smith; edit it, or leave the field empty to omit it.Payment methods yes Card, BECS, PayTo.
+Defaults to whatever your selected Stripe Connect account has enabled.
+Consent checkbox no Optional tick-box shown above the Pay button on the checkout page - use it for any consent, opt-in, or acknowledgement (up to 300 characters); the wording is yours.
+The donor's choice is recorded on the resulting donation.
+Set once at creation.
+Revenue code no Free-text label stamped onto the resulting donation.
+Autofills from your existing revenue-code library; type a new code to create one on save.
+Use letters, numbers, and . _ - : / + @only (up to 100 characters). -

 Click Create Link.
 Together returns a short URL of the form